chinapedia/wikipedia.abstract.en/Page/Albinism_in_humans.md

 Signs and symptoms

-Albinistic_girl_papua_new_guinea.jpg]]There are two principal types of albinism: oculocutaneous, affecting the eyes, skin and hair, and ocular affecting the eyes only.
+]]There are two principal types of albinism: oculocutaneous, affecting the eyes, skin and hair, and ocular affecting the eyes only.

 There are different types of oculocutaneous albinism depending on which gene has undergone mutation.
 With some there is no pigment at all.
 The other end of the spectrum of albinism is "a form of albinism called rufous oculocutaneous albinism, which usually affects dark-skinned people".[4]